nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: `/add -d <description> -c <category> -p <price>`

 Options:

 - `-d | -description`: Description of the expense.
     - All characters except comma (,) are valid.
-  - Multiple words are allowed.
+    - Multiple words separated by spaces are allowed.
+However, a word should not start with dash (`-`) or it will be treated as an option.
 - `-c | -category`: Category of the expense.
     - Must be a **one-word** category currently [supported](#supported-categories) in PocketPal.
     - Non case-sensitive.
 - `-p | -price`: Price of the expense.
     - Must be a non-negative numeric or decimal value.
 - The order of the options are interchangeable, but they are all **required**.

 Example of usage: